 Research shows that men have a complex relationship with breasts, but that is nothing compared to their relationship with nipples, which they have but also desire.
 Scientists think men have nipples and can’t really use them because males and females develop in the womb the same way.
-At a certain point, male nips stopped having a purpose yet, because growing them has little metabolic cost, natural selection never really phased them out.
+At a certain point, male nips stopped having a purpose, yet, because growing them has little metabolic cost, natural selection never really phased them out.
 So here men are with these sensitive, unnecessary appendages that they cannot use to nurse children.
 It’s a weird situation made stranger by the extraordinary importance of women’s nipples to the developmental and bonding processes.
 No wonder it took scientists hundreds of years to learn next to anything about nipples.

-Here’s what we actually know about nipples.
+Here are five weird things we actually know about nipples.

 Nipples Are Kind of Like Genitals

 Functional magnetic resonance imaging (fMRI) research shows that nipple stimulation in women lights up the same parts of the brain as vaginal, clitoral, and cervix stimulation.
 However, that doesn’t necessarily mean that contact is always read as erotic — though it seems like it often is.
 To know that for sure, scientists would have to ask women subjective questions as well as screen their brains.
 In all likelihood, they’d receive a diversity of responses.
 That said, it does seem to be irrefutable that nipples are a sensitive part of most women’s bodies.

 They Have a Lot in Common With Goosebumps

 Nipple erections and goosebumps are actually caused by the same neurons, a study of the sympathetic nervous system reveals.
 These neurons control the erectile muscles in body tissues that cause them both to perk up, which is why nipples can sometimes feel like giant goosebumps.
 Just don’t try to refer to your goosebumps as nipples.
 That will get you kicked out of an R.L.
 Stine reading.